 So, what is an appraisal?

-A home appraisal is an unbiased estimate of the value of a home.
-All lenders order an appraisal during the mortgage loan process as an objective way to assess the home’s market value and ensure that the purchase price of the home is justified.
+An appraisal is an estimate of the value of a home.
+All lenders order an appraisal during the mortgage loan process.
+It is an objective way to assess the home’s market value.
+It also ensures that the purchase price of the home is justified.

 How does it work?

 The appraiser will go to the home and conduct an inspection.
 They will examine the home’s interior and exterior.
 This includes measuring the square footage and evaluating the home’s features.
 Next, they analyze the location of the property and recent sales information for similar properties (aka “comps”).
 Finally, the appraiser will create their appraisal report.
 On average, this process takes seven to ten days.